decentraland/documentation/content/creator/wearables-and-emotes/wearables/creating-wearables.md

 [APose]({{< ref "/static/images/wearables/38_60_3.gif">}})

-4. But it is also good to keep in mind that you can easily alternate from A-Pose to T-Pose just toggling back the “Edit mode” and “On cage” in the armature modifier.
+4. But it is also good to keep in mind that you can easily alternate from A-Pose to T-Pose just toggling back the "Edit mode" and "On cage" in the armature modifier.

 [APose]({{< ref "/static/images/wearables/39_60_4.gif">}})